MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 For more information, see [Overview of Dynamics 365 Business Central 2019 release wave 2](/dynamics365-release-plan/2019wave2/dynamics365-business-central/).

 ## Does this impact me if I use Business Central on-premises?
 Yes.
-When you **choose to upgrade** to version 15 of Business Central, you must switch to access [!INCLUDE[prodshort](includes/prodshort.md)] using one of the modern clients.
+When you **choose to upgrade** to [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, you must switch to access [!INCLUDE[prodshort](includes/prodshort.md)] using one of the modern clients.
 The most popular choice on desktop computers is the web-browser client where your browser is pointing to an on-premises web server using a URL, such as this example (not active): https://myserver.mydomain.com/BC150

 ## What if I really want to have an installable component or at least an icon on my desktop?
 You can always add a **browser shortcut** on your desktop or pin the web page with [!INCLUDE[prodshort](includes/prodshort.md)] to your Windows task bar.
 Alternatively, the Business Central **Windows 10 desktop app**, which is available from Microsoft Store, is a great way to access [!INCLUDE[prodshort](includes/prodshort.md)] both on premises and in the cloud.
 To get the app, go to [Microsoft Dynamics 365 Business Central](https://www.microsoft.com/en-gb/p/microsoft-dynamics-365-business-central/9nblggh4ql79?rtc=1&activetab=pivot:overviewtab) in the store.